43r63w/43r63w/README.md

 ###

-<p align="left">Software engineer with year of experience with a focus on<br>backend development.Proficient in .Net .Have experience<br>with frontend development in Angular.I am also interested in<br>developing towards FullStack</p>
+<p align="left">Software engineer with year of experience with a focus on<br>backend development.Proficient in .Net .Have experience<br>with frontend development in Angular
 ###

 <h2 align="left">Languages:</h2>